CatOnAcidd/hashed/README.md

 # hashed
 Simple scripts aimed monitoring a directory for any changes.

+> [!NOTE]
+> Both scripts use the tqdm package to show a progress bar when scanning larger directories, this can be installed with "pip install tqdm"

 ## Create Baseline
 The generate.py script can be used to create a baseline of your chosen directory.
 The script has some basic functionality to show progress when scanning larger directories.
 The baseline should be securely stored in a read-only location where possible.